datafaker-net/datafaker/docs/documentation/performance140.md

 The code below for Datafaker generates a bit more than 170M objects for 1 hour.
 The same code for Java Faker generates about 38M for 1 hour, meaning on average, Datafaker is about 4x faster than Javafaker.

 Kotlin Faker does not support setting of birthday and blood.
-Without these 2 params it generates about 90M for 1 hour.
+Without these 2 parameters it generates about 90M for 1 hour.
 `net.datafaker.benchmark.generate_one_hour`